hyperworld-official/hyperworld/CODE_OF_CONDUCT.md

   uncomfortable, please **contact** us.
   Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
-If the offender was an admin or core developer, use [report@veloren.net](mailto:report@veloren.net).
+If the offender was an admin or core developer, use [report@hyperworld.net](mailto:report@hyperworld.net).
   Emails send to this address will be forwarded only to one person appointed to handle those issues.
 - Respect that people have differing opinions and that every design or implementation choice carries a trade-offs.
 There is seldom one right answer.
 - Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a branch and see how it works.
-- This community exists to focus on Veloren, keep off-topic content to the respective channels.
+- This community exists to focus on Hyperworld, keep off-topic content to the respective channels.

 ## Moderation